Aisha29301/AI-Coding-Helper/README.md

 - NodeJS
 - Basics of CSS and HTML
 - Beginner Friendly application built using OpenAI
+For Deployment:
 It is deployed on render for testing purpose
-Here is a link : https://ai-coding-helper.onrender.com/
+Here is a link : https://ai-coding-helper.vercel.app/